Priyanka142806/Py-Scripts/README.md

 Soon I'll be merging all your changes into the master branch of this project.
 You will get a `notification email` once the changes have been merged.

 Congrats!
 You just completed the standard <b> fork -> clone -> edit -> pull request </b> workflow that you'll encounter often as a contributor!

+## Contribute on
+You can start contributing to this project  either by a)adding your own python automation scripts b)or adding some more features to the already existing scripts(FILE_Organiser.py,PDF_Merger,URL_Short)

 <div>
 <h1 align="center"> Thanks for your Contribution!! </h1>